 The social networking software directory lets you filter by feature(s) to view only options that meet your business needs, which can help you narrow your software shortlist.

 Considerations when purchasing social networking software

-- Data security: For many organizations, data security is of the utmost importance.
+- Data security: For many organisations, data security is of utmost importance.
 Businesses should carefully examine the social networking configuration schema to decide what specifically should be shared between certain users versus the company at large.
 Being that many enterprise social networking apps allow users and administrators to automate media sharing to external social media platforms, companies will have to set up strict policies for how this is automated and from which accounts.

 - Getting users involved: Most users already have experience with some form of social networking.
 Although this familiarity with social media concepts would seem to make it easier for employees to buy into a company's social network, the idea of adding yet another posting platform may overwhelm some users.
 Before you implement a social networking platform, consider not only how you bring users to the party, but also how you'll keep them there.